jaliyaudagedara/durable-functions-console/README.md

 ## Hosted Environments

 We maintain two hosted environments, one for development and one for production.
-Upon functionality is tested and verified in the `Development` environment, it will get deployed to the `Production` environment.
+PRs can be tested in `Development` environment.
+Once merged to main, it will get deployed to `Production` environment.

 | Environment | URL                                 |
 |-------------|-------------------------------------|